apache/fury-site/docs/guide/dart/troubleshooting.md

 A subclass field or accessor can hide an included ancestor storage slot while both physical slots remain on the object.
 Fory rejects this shape instead of choosing one slot and losing the other.
-Rename or remove the hiding member, ignore the ancestor field at its declaration, or use a manual serializer.
+Rename or remove the hiding member, ignore the ancestor field at its declaration, or use a custom serializer.
 For private ancestor state, setting `ignoreInheritedPrivateFields: true` omits all private ancestor storage from that child schema.